snipsco/snips-nlu/docs/source/data_model.rst

     "Find me a flight from Paris to Tokyo"

-Here the intent would be **Search Flight**, and now there are two slots in the sentence being contained in ``"Paris"`` and ``"Tokyo"``.
+Here the intent would be **searchFlight**, and now there are two slots in the sentence being contained in ``"Paris"`` and ``"Tokyo"``.
 These two values are of the same type as they both correspond to a **location** however they have different roles, as Paris is the **departure** and Tokyo is the **arrival**.